crowds-cure/cancer/README.md

 - consolidate databases? - probably not needed for now

 ### DONE
+- (bug) If you zoom out extremely far until the original image looks like a dot, it is very hard to zoom back in because the center of the image changes.
+This might be done by accident, so when someone presses Clear, zoom should reset -- but it isn't.
+We should fix this.
+(ALB)
+- Map up/down keyboard keys to change slice, in case mouse wheel/pad not available
+- You can't submit a measurement if you're not on the same slice as your measurement.
+Given people's tendencies to "check their work" on other slices, and the difficulty of navigating back to one particular slice, perhaps we should lift this requirement (ALB)
+- pinch zoom on mobile?
 - include seriesUID with measurements (still need to see if this is the right way)
 - (bug) in a session: first case sends 1 measurement, second sends 2, third 3, etc.
 - need to record position of start/end of line drawn lengths.data[0].handles.end.y near line 40 commands.js